 As it gets colder we are once again calling on ‘ole faithful’ in the basement to keep our home warm for another winter.
-Even if you have a newer furnace, we need to ensure there aren’t any hiccups in the performance.
+Even if you have a newer furnace fresh air, we need to ensure there aren’t any hiccups in the performance.
 We depend on this piece of equipment so much for comfort as well as to protect our home from potential freezing hazards that could occur.

 How often do we need to have our furnace professionally looked at and serviced?

 That’s a great question and the answer is, without a doubt, every year.

 With so much riding on our furnaces’ reliability alone, we need to make certain that it doesn’t fail when we need it most.
 We also want to make sure that all is working in a safe manner.
 After all, whether it’s a gas furnace or electric, we need to respect that everything is up to code and is working the way it was intended to.
 Anything mechanical is subject to malfunctions that can and do happen.
 The goal is to minimize any unwanted issues by employing a Preventative Maintenance program.

 Having your furnace tuned up annually by Weather Tech heating & Cooling will ensure all is gone over with a fine-tooth comb.
 Our trained technicians know just where to look to ensure trouble free service for your heating season.

 Our furnace is new, why should we get it serviced?

 The truth is, yes, if you just had it properly installed by professionals, it should be just fine.
 However, if it is 1 year old, it has already worked all year and requires attention.